philbowman/ZrRobot/README.md

 ## Multi-Puller ##

 This script is for teachers of CS50AP.
-It will let you pull all the student folders for a list of assignments, into a folder that you name or that is auto-generated from the slug.
+It will let you pull all the student work for a number of assignments, into folders that you name or that are auto-generated from the slug.

 - This script does not handle authentication with GitHub.
 You must set up an SSH key according to the instructions [here](https://cs50.readthedocs.io/github/).
 - You must create slugs.csv and students.csv.
 Templates are proivded in the repo.